 Posted by Ann Levine | June 20, 2012

-Today’s LSAT advice comes from our friends at Blueprint LSAT Prep.
+Today’s LSAT advice comes from Blueprint LSAT Prep.
 Blueprint offers live LSAT prep classes throughout the country and online LSAT classes for those who want to study from home (or their favorite coffee shop).

 What to do if you’re taking the October LSAT